TRENEEDANAME/Playable-Rulers/README.md

 ## Description

 This is the github repository of the **mod project** folder for my [Playable Rulers mod](https://steamcommunity.com/sharedfiles/filedetails/?id=2823002635).
-This will be the most up to date project folder from the mod, even before it's on steam
+This will be the most up to date project folder from the mod, even before it's on steam.

 ## How to build the mod